dservgun/erp/EverythingList.md

 .
 Install and get familiar with xmonad -- This can be sort of tmux?
 .
 Get better at using the ghci: how to look at the type signature of methods not exposed in the module .
 As a corollary, improve the interface.
-Keep a lot of things private
+Keep a lot of things private .
+Really really add features to the model.
+We need to start processing messages for the model.
+.
+Closure compiler - understand code

 ### Dev tasks (should probably go in the readme.md)